dxps/qbit-event-bus-cluster-sample/README.md

 ## Usage

-Start the components:
+##### Start the components:
 - Consul server agent
    - it should listen on the standard endpoint `localhost:8500`
 - 1st instance of the service
    - `TransactionClassifierServiceInstance1`
-- start 2nd instance of the service
+- 2nd instance of the service
    - `TransactionClassifierServiceInstance2`

-Send the request to one of the instances and you will see that:
+> _Note:_ Send the request to one of the instances and you will see that:
-- the request is processed by that instance
+> - the http request is processed by that instance
-- the event that is generated gets received by both instances<br/>(through the help of the clustered event bus).
+> - the event (generated based on the request) is consumed by both instances<br/>(through the help of the clustered event bus).

-Example 1: As a GET request to the first instance:
+##### Example 1: As a GET request to the first instance:

 - sending the request:
 ```bash